ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 Finetuning the Simulation
 ----------------------------------------
-The above inspection of the simulation results highlighted the need to add additional logic to the ``RotationManager`` for ensuring that the simulation does not remain stuck in a single state when a crop is not harvested.
+The above inspection of simulation results highlighted the need to add additional logic to the ``RotationManager`` for ensuring that the simulation does not remain stuck in a single state when a crop is not harvested.
-Two likely causes of such scenarios are that a crop is sown but never germinates, or the crop dies prior to harvest.
+Two likely causes of such situations are that the crop is sown but fails to germinate, or that it dies before reaching harvest.

 To take care of this issue in a comprehensive manner, let us return to the ``RotationManager``.
 For each crop, add another transition arc that returns from the crop to fallow and call it *Abandon [Crop]*.